 -- Warmlite was a real Leader in use of ultralight nylon materials derived from the sailing industry to replace heavy cotton and polyester cotton materials then in use in all tents, packs and clothing.
 For decades, since about 1956, Stephenson has used 1.1 oz. ripstop nylon for his bags and clothing, eschewing the heavier 1.9 oz. which became the standard when Eddie Bauer began using it during this same time period (Bauer's nylon was supplied by Jack's friend and fabric-supplier, Mr. Noah Lamport (now deceased) (Source: personal interview with Mr. Lamport prior to his death).
 And in tent fabrics, Warmlite not only used much lighter fabrics, but by 1980 had deserted typical urethane coatings in their tents in favor of an advanced polymer coating, and then adopted the latest technology, the new silicone coatings, by about 1994 (Soar-Coat, a cousin of Sil-nylon).

 -- Leader in use of a variety of exotic materials for superlight, superstrong packs, sleeping bags and tents--- products which still rival or surpass the lightest of the most modern ultralight gear.
 Examples include "gold mylar" tent material, and aluminized nylons for heat retention and heat rejection (eg. on tent canopies and sleeping bag interiors).
-Credit for the development of the innovative "gold mylar" fabric, says Jack, goes to Noah Lamport....Seen below is my Warmlite Model 3X tent, at the time of the photo was nearly 20 years of age and still holding up well.
+Credit for the development of the innovative "gold mylar" fabric, says Jack, goes to Noah Lamport....Seen below is my Warmlite Model 3X tent, sewn by Beverly Stephenson.
+At the time of the photo it was nearly 20 years of age and still holding up well.
 It's main fabric is an exotic laminate, with vapor-deposited bronze or brass (the "gold") applied to a polyester base fabric and overcoated with mylar (a 30 denier polyester).
 This very spacious 3 person tent weighs only 3.2 pounds!

 -- Leader in the use and modern application of Vapor Barriers in outdoor clothing and sleeping bags.
 Stephenson championed this not-very-well-accepted concept for decades, often against industry derision....
 He experimented with various vapor barrier materials (VB) finally perfecting a "warm fuzzy" material that went a long way toward making the VB more comfortable to the wearer.
 Recently, I have been pleased to see VB concepts revived and taken another step toward full acceptance.
 In the USA, a main company on this path is located in Connecticut, not distant from Stephenson's long-time location in Gilford, New Hampshire...
 This relative newcomer started about 1998, and is named RBH Designs.
 Its focus is on insulated VB handwear and footwear.
 Major customers have been expeditions and folks working in Arctic and Antarctic environments.
 Recently the product line has been expanded to include items more suited to average outdoor users.